lmangall/42_CPP/module_02/ex01/README.md

 Declaration and Definition
 To overload the << operator for your class, you generally do the following:

-Declare the operator function as a friend of your class (optional but common for <<): This isn't strictly necessary but is often done for the insertion operator because it allows the operator function to access private members of the class if necessary.
-It also changes the function signature slightly since the custom class object will be the second operand, not the first.

 Define the operator function: This function should take two parameters: a reference to an std::ostream object (for the output stream) and a constant reference to your class object.
 It returns a reference to an std::ostream object to allow for chaining of output operations.

-A friend function in C++ is a function that is not a member of a class but has access to the class's private and protected members.

 ```C